Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

     * (required for custom image) `node_agent` is the node agent sku id to use with this custom image.
 You can view supported base images and their node agent sku ids with the `pool listskus` command.
+    * (optional) `native` will opt to use native Docker container support if possible.
+This provides better task management (such as job and task termination while tasks are running), in exchange for some other features that are not available in this mode such as task-level data ingress or task-level data egress that is not bound for Azure Storage Blobs.
+The default is `false`.
 * (required) `vm_size` is the
 [Azure Virtual Machine Instance Size](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/).
 Please note that not all regions have every VM size available.